verboompj/Networking/RD Gateway - RDP over SSL.md

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/58.png)
 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/59.png)

+Limiting access to for instance Drives and Drive Mappings can be done using a good old Group Polocy Object.

 So that's it, easy , cost effective and leveraging your existing Desktops.
 Drop a comment , tell me what you think.